bitlabstudio/django-libs/docs/views.rst

 Http404TestView & Http500TestView
 ---------------------------------

+Warning: These views are deprecated.
+Use the ``RapidPrototypingView`` instead.

 Simple template views that use the ``404.html`` and ``500.html`` template.
 Just create this template in your project's `templates`` folder and add the views to your ``urls.py``::